Home Lawn Watering Guide

 Division of Plant Sciences

-To avoid severe loss of turf and to conserve water, homeowners should manage their lawns each year in anticipation of water restrictions.
+To avoid severe loss of turfgrass and to conserve water, homeowners should manage their lawns each year in anticipation of water restrictions.

-This guide offers cultural practices that will reduce the need for irrigation while improving the competitiveness and appearance of your lawn.
+This guide describes that will reduce the need for irrigation while improving the competitiveness and appearance of your lawn.

-Turf water-use rates are high during sunny and windy days with low relative humidity.
+Turfgrass water-use rates are high during sunny and windy days with low relative humidity.
 In situations where lawns are not watered and rainfall is limited, grasses first show symptoms of wilt and later turn completely brown.
-The following are signs that lawns should be thoroughly watered if grasses are to remain green and actively growing:

 - Grass blades turn bluish-purple, indicating plant wilt.